codypiersall/pynng/README.md

 Ergonomic bindings for [nanomsg next generation] \(nng), in Python. pynng provides a nice interface on top of the full power of nng.  nng, and therefore pynng, make it easy to communicate between processes on a single computer or computers across a network.
+This library is compatible with Python ≥ 3.5.

 Goals
 -----